 Bolsonaro, Trump, Orbán, Erdogan – They are just a few of the emerging demagogic political class who symbolize a severe threat to freedom and democracy.
 Political parties pretend to demonstrate strength by undermining democratic values and freedoms.
 Even worse: Democratically elected politicians are among the loudest voices against freedom of the press and the right to privacy.

 This trend is already being mirrored in changing legislation: The worst surveillance laws have been passed in recent history.
-Two dreadful examples are Australia’s anti-encryption bill and the UK’s Snooper’s Charter.
+Two dreadful examples are Australia’s surveillance bill and the UK’s Snooper’s Charter.

 However, once a surveillance state has been created, it makes it so much easier for the authoritarians to take over.
 While it has been proven again and again that more surveillance does not lead to more security, politicians still like to push for even stronger surveillance laws.